-(Group Chief Executive Officer)

-Place: Mumbai Date: May 30, 2023 Shobha Kapoor (Managing Director) DIN: 00005124 forming part of the Standalone Financial Statements for the year ended March 31, 2023
+Abhishek Kumar (Group Chief Executive Officer) Place: Mumbai Date: May 30, 2023 Shobha Kapoor (Managing Director) DIN: 00005124 Place: Mumbai

 NOTE 1: BACKGROUND

 Balaji Telefilms Limited ('the Company') was incorporated on November 10, 1994 under the Companies Act, 1956.
 The Company has established itself as a leader in television content in India particularly for Hindi language content and has also successfully ventured in the regional television content market and event business.
 The company is also in the business of production of films.
 The registered office and principal place of business of the Company is at Andheri (West), Mumbai.